 Term: January 20, 1993-January 20, 2001

 Ask many of those Republicans who called for Bill Clinton’s impeachment or fought against so many of the Clinton Administration’s achievements whether they miss Bill Clinton today and I think they’ll tell you “Yes!”.
 Were we better off during the Clinton Administration?
 Absolutely.
 Was Bill Clinton a talented political leader?
 Definitely.
-If not for the Twenty-Fifth Amendment would Bill Clinton either still be President or running for President today?
+If not for the Twenty-Second Amendment would Bill Clinton either still be President or running for President today?
 I would hope so, and considering Clinton’s reputation for being endlessly energetic, I can’t imagine him sitting on the sidelines if he could be in the game.
 Many Americans in 2014 would have to look up the definition of a “budget surplus” to understand what it is.
 We enjoyed three straight budget surpluses during the Clinton Administration.
 Even when he was being impeached and on trial in the Senate, his approval ratings were high, and no President’s approval ratings were higher upon leaving office.
 A decade without Clinton in the White House has done more than anything to make us miss having Clinton in the White House.
 After the 2016 election, we very may well have another Clinton in the Oval Office — and an exceedingly brilliant and capable one — if finally Hillary shatters that glass ceiling and wins the Presidency.
 But no matter how good Hillary might be (and I believe she’ll be fantastic if elected), she might not even be the best President sleeping in her bedroom because, as the years pass and she is in the midst of building her own legacy (if elected), Bill Clinton’s Presidency will continue to be remembered as a time of prosperity that millions of Americans remain nostalgic for.
 Bill Clinton’s personal failures and flaws may have been embarrassing to him, humiliating to his family, and uncomfortable for the American people, but the fact that Americans crave a leader like him in the White House is a testament to his skill as a politician and the strength of his Administration’s achievements.

 1948: Schlesinger Sr./Life Magazine: Not Ranked